Break key

 The Break key (or the symbol ⎊) of a computer keyboard refers to breaking a telegraph circuit and originated with 19th century practice.
-In modern usage, the key has no well-defined purpose, but while this is the case, it can be used by software for miscellaneous tasks, such as to switch between multiple login sessions, to terminate a program, or to interrupt a modem connection.
+In modern usage, the key has no well-defined purpose and can be used by software for miscellaneous tasks, such as to switch between multiple login sessions, to terminate a program, or to interrupt a modem connection.

 Because the break function is usually combined with the pause function on one key since the introduction of the IBM Model M 101-key keyboard in 1985, the Break key is also called the Pause key.
 It can be used to pause some computer games.

 History

 A standard telegraph circuit connects all the keys, sounders and batteries in a single series loop.
 Thus the sounders actuate only when both keys are down (closed, also known as "marking" — after the ink marks made on paper tape by early printing telegraphs).
 So the receiving operator has to hold their key down or close a built-in shorting switch in order to let the other operator send.
 As a consequence, the receiving operator could interrupt the sending operator by opening their key, breaking the circuit and forcing it into a "spacing" condition.
 Both sounders stop responding to the sender's keying, alerting the sender (a physical break in the telegraph line would have the same effect).